g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 It is yet another lesson, if you needed one, that there is no genre so overdone, no trope too passe, that a great artist cannot wring more greatness out of.
 DE is a whodunnit with an amnesic protagonist for fuck's sake!

+In art, nothing is ruined, nothing is useless, nothing is meaningless.
+This is one reason it can never be realistic.

 Existentialism and post-marxism and Lucian Freud art and post-rock ambience

 <br>

 It's the sort of thing people wrongly call pretentious, because people don't get that pretension is about _pretence_: pretending to be deeper than you are.
 Being abstruse isn't enough.
 More politically sophisticated than most books, more psychologically deep.
 It's melancholy but not self-pitying and not life-denying.
 It's cynical but not sneering and not unkind.
 The grail.